Main Phone Line – 905.277.4313

 Annis Karpenko joined VAM in 2014.
 She has an MFA in Interdisciplinary Art from Goddard College and a MEd in holistic education from OISE/University of Toronto.
 She began her administrative journey as a stage manager and she brings along an eclectic mix of experience gleaned from her work as General Manager for the Bishop’s University Students’ Representative Council in Sherbrooke, Quebec, Executive Director of Townshippers’ Foundation and Coordinator for the York University Centre for Feminist Research.
 Annis is a life-long learner, a community builder, and a strategic thinker.
 She has sat on the Boards of Directors for The Piggery Theatre and The Lennoxville & District Women’s Centre as well as the Restorative Justice committee at Community Centre 55 in Toronto.
 Annis is a founding member of the Third Monday Collective – an independent group of Mississauga Culture Organizations that meet monthly.

-Prabha Sethia-Patel holds a Bachelor of Accounting Honours with a major in Marketing and a Diploma in Business Studies (distinction) from Metropolitan University, London, UK.
+Prabha Sethia-Patel graduated from Metropolitan University, London, UK with Bachelor of Accounting (Honours) and Diploma in Business Studies.
 Prabha has worked for international IT companies in both finance and marketing roles, including PR Manager at Acer UK.
-Prabha combined her marketing know-how with her love of home decor and interior design as the owner of a Colour Your World franchise in Mississauga for 15 years.
-She also successfully operated a shop-at-home window coverings service from her store.
-Prabha has updated her Accounting skills by successfully completing Taxation I and II credits at Sheridan College.
-A life-long learner, Prabha is currently working towards certification as Payroll Compliance Practitioner (PCP) with Canadian Payroll Association.
+Prabha also holds Payroll Compliance Practitioner (PCP) certification with Canadian Payroll Association and continues to refresh her knowledge base by regularly attending industry seminars.
 Prabha manages Finance, Payroll and Customer Service functions as well as many other duties.
 A self-proclaimed perfectionist, she is detail orientated and applies a problem solving approach to everything she does.

 Heather Zadkovich is delighted to belong to the creative team at Visual Arts Mississauga where her passion for sharing the arts with the local community will reach greater heights.
 A graduate of George Brown College, Heather has had a colourful career working extensively in the arts in a variety of roles including Communications and Youth Program Coordinator with the Mississauga Arts Council, Promotions Manager with Windmill Theatre and more recently as the Supervisor of Theatre Program Development at the Meadowvale Theatre with the City of Mississauga’s Culture Division.
 While working with the theatre, she significantly increased both sponsorship for programs, audience base and revenue for the theatre’s professional season.
 Zadkovich is also a songwriter and professional vocalist specializing in Jazz, World Music, Pop and Folk music.